All Products

 Catalog

-The catalog that corresponds to the database.
+The catalog of the database.

 Authentication Method

-• If you select Personal Access Token, configure the following parameter:
+• If you select Personal access token, configure the following parameter:

 • If you select OAuth M2M, configure the following parameters: